Posts in Category: TV History

 September 19, 1970…”The Mary Tyler Moore Show” Debuts

-At the link above, Mary Tyler Moore discusses the problems with the pilot, and there were many…it was the lowest scoring pilot ever tested at CBS.
+In the first video below, Mary Tyler Moore discusses the problems with the pilot, and there were many…it was the lowest scoring pilot ever tested at CBS.

-Below is the first episode, the one that aired 46 years ago today, but when you watch it, the story just doesn’t seem dated does it?
+Below that is the first ever episode, but when you watch it, the story just doesn’t seem dated does it?
 This is the episode that sets up everything and where she meets “Lou Grant” in the famous “you’ve got spunk” scene.
 Enjoy and share! -Bobby Ellerbee

 Source